solidjs/solid-docs-legacy/langs/en/guides/typescript.md

 When we use the `ref` attribute with a variable, we tell Solid to assign the DOM element to the variable once the element is rendered.
-Without Typescript, this looks like:
+Without TypeScript, this looks like:
 ```jsx
 let divRef;